Another Word For WHAT_TO_DO

 Noun : A vote of support or in favor/favour of something.

-Verb : (colloquial, transitive) to agree with, affirm, approve.
+Verb : (colloquial, transitive) To agree with, affirm, approve.

 orate